 The Prince of Saudi Arabia, Abdullah bin Salman bin Abdulaziz Al Saud, seems to be a big fan of Dota 2.
 He boasts nearly 10,000 hours of gameplay and was the top player on The International Battle Pass in 2018 and 2019.

 The TI10 Battle Pass has been released for almost four days now, so the 35-year-old Prince is set to retain the top spot on the Battle Pass leaderboard as he has already reached level 14430.
 The Prince has spent around $6,000 so far, but he has invested much more in Dota 2 in the previous two years Battle Pass.

-His Royal Highness spent in 2018 approximately $42,000 to get his Battle Pass to level 101127, while last year he cut the costs to half and spent about $21,000 reaching level 51354.
+In 2018, His Royal Highness spent approximately $42,000 to get his battle pass to level 101127, and last year he cut his expenses in half and spent about $21,000 to reach level 51354.

-The TI10 Battle Pass was released this past Monday, and although The International 2020 doesn’t have a date fixed yet due to the worldwide coronavirus situation, the Dota 2 community has already set a new record in terms of prize pool contribution.
-In just two days, the prize pool preached the 10 million dollars milestone and continues to grow.
-Last year’s TI prize pool got to $34,330,068.
-The Battle Pass is released each year in three bundle options, the basic level 1 Pass is $9.99, a level 50 Battle Pass costs $29.35, while a level 100 Battle Pass is $44.99.
-25% of all Battle Pass sales will go to the prize pool of The International
+The TI10 Battle Pass was released last Monday, and while the date for The International 2020 has yet to be determined due to the global coronavirus situation, the Dota 2 community has already set a new prize pool contribution record.
+In just two days, the prize pool reached the $10 million mark and continues to grow.
+Last year’s TI prize pool was $34,330,068.
+Steam account of the Prince of Saudi Arabia